brigadecore/brigade/docs/content/topics/operators/gateways.md

 #### Service Account creation

 All Brigade gateways require a service account token for authenticating with Brigade when submitting an event into the system.
-As preparation then, we'll create a service account for this gateway and save the generated token for use in our program.
+As preparation, we'll create a service account for this gateway and save the generated token for use in our program.

 ```console
 $ brig service-account create \